 3) A student may not elect grading on the modified pass-fail scale in any of the following courses:

-4) A student must provide notice of her election to the Registrar by the last day of the next to last full week before the end of regular classes for the semester.
-The deadline for making the election for a short course (or other course that meets on a basis other than at least weekly during the semester) will be the day after the third meeting of the course.
+4) A student must provide notice of her election to the Registrar in a form and manner as the Registrar shall provide.
+Such election must be made by the deadline set for the semester by the Registrar, which will be no earlier than four days after all student grades have been released that were submitted by the semester grading deadline or four days after the release of a course’s grades that were submitted after the deadline.
+The deadline for making the election for a short course (or other course that meets on a basis other than at least weekly during the semester) will be no earlier than four days after the grades for that course have been released.
 The election will not be deemed final until the student receives an email confirmation from the Registrar.

 5) Upon proper notice to the Registrar of the student's election, the student shall not be permitted to rescind her election.

 6) Electing to have a course graded using this alternate grading system does not relieve a student from the requirements of the course as set forth by the professor including, without limitation, attending class, participating in class, taking quizzes, turning in projects and papers, taking exams, and attending court or other events.